About Yoga & Jo

 My own relationship with yoga further deepened following a visit to India where I stayed in a yoga ashram in Rishikesh (known as the birthplace of yoga) on the banks of the Ghanjis.

 Following 5000 year old yoga traditions from the Himalayan yogis of Northern India

 Mindful movement and breathwork develops self-awareness and expands the capacity to cope with modern day stresses and strains.
-Slower, gentle yoga trains our nervous system to build resilience, develop greater patience, and improve overall health and wellbeing in our fast paced culture.
+Slower, gentle yoga trains our nervous system to build resilience, it helps develop patience and improves our overall health and wellbeing, offering us a break from our fast paced culture.

 I am a fully insured and registered yoga teacher with Yoga Alliance Professionals.
 My training has included studying Yoga Philosophy, Ethics and Lifestyle, Yoga Anatomy, Yoga for Mental Health, Stress and Relaxation Management, Mindfulness, Breath Control, Chanting and more.
 I have been influenced by a wide variety of yoga styles, attending classes and workshops run by teachers with backgrounds in Classical Hatha, Anusara, Vinyasa Flow, Iyengar, Restorative, Yoga Nidra, Yin, Kriya Yoga, Viniyoga and Dru Yoga.

 As Treasurer and an active member of the Southampton Yoga Association, I enjoy encouraging students to explore the many different facets of Yoga and discover what works for them.